vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/README.md

 ## Migrating from V1

-This plugin wasn’t released in V1.
+This plugin wasn't released in V1.

 If you were using `@vuepress/plugin-blog` in VuePress1, you should know that this plugin is targeting a total different level with `@vuepress/plugin-blog`.